-No matter the size of your business, is it a small or medium-sized business, it is always important that there are no extra problems that you have to solve.
-Accounting services enable you to focus on earning money and growing your company with no setbacks or fines.
+No matter the size of your business, it is always important that there are no extra problems that you have to solve.
+Using accounting services enable you to focus on earning money and growing your company with no setbacks or fines.
 In case you need any assistance, we can help you out with our accounting and tax compliance services that we tailor to your specific needs.

 The current Estonian Accounting Act that is in place was put into force in 2019.
 This Act is what establishes the legal basis and general requirements for accounting and financial reporting in Estonia.
 The general requirements for the organisation of accounting are:

 - Organise its accounts in a way that ensures provision of the information concerning the financial position, performance and cash flows